 Yield10 has been awarded grants over the last several years supporting research on strategies to improve the efficiency of photosynthesis, increase seed oil content, identify novel yield traits and test these novel traits in Camelina.
 This work is valuable because traits developed in Camelina have the potential to be developed and deployed in other oilseed crops.
-For example, in 2017, we were selected as a sub-awardee on a new DOE grant led by Michigan State University that commenced during the first quarter of 2018 to conduct research aimed at boosting oilseed yield in Camelina.
+For example, in 2017, we were selected as a sub-awardee on a new U.S. Department of Energy (DOE) grant led by Michigan State University that commenced during the first quarter of 2018 to conduct research aimed at boosting oilseed yield in Camelina.
 We plan to continue to pursue government grants to defray research costs associated with our research and development activities.